To receive the MLA degree, students complete nine courses:

-Learn from MLA students about their remote experience:
+Learn from MLA students about their online experience:

 Ethics and Leadership

-Literary Studies pursues questions about the formal structure of a literary works and genres, the connection between literature and the culture that produces it, the relationship between philosophy and literature, and the methodologies that underpin scholarly modes of literary inquiry.
+Literary Studies pursues questions about the formal structure of literary works and genres, the connection between literature and culture, the relationship between philosophy and literature, and the methodologies that underpin scholarly modes of literary inquiry.

 The MLA has resident writing advisors who are available to assist students with writing, research, revising, editing, proofreading, and more.
 They meet with students individually and through group writing workshops.
 The MLA writing advisors also guide students through the thesis proposal process, from brainstorming and proposal revisions to securing a Faculty Advisor.